Arkansas AG greenlights ballot language for casino license amendment | Arkansas Democrat Gazette

 In August 2022, the Fair Play for Arkansas committee narrowly failed to submit enough signatures to get a similar proposal on the 2022 general election ballot, Republican Secretary of State John Thurston said.
 The Oklahoma-based Choctaw Nation helped finance the committee.

-Amendment 100 to the Arkansas Constitution authorized what is now called Southland Casino Hotel in West Memphis and Oaklawn Racing Casino Resort in Hot Springs to expand into full-fledged casinos.
+Amendment 100 to the Arkansas Constitution, approved by voters in November 2018, authorized what is now called Southland Casino Hotel in West Memphis and Oaklawn Racing Casino Resort in Hot Springs to expand into full-fledged casinos.
 The amendment also allows the racing commission to license a casino apiece in Jefferson and Pope counties, and authorized sports betting at the casinos.

 In June 2019, the commission awarded the Jefferson County license to the Oklahoma-based Downstream Development Authority of the Quapaw Nation.
 The commission subsequently voted to transfer the license to Saracen Development LLC.
 The casino in Pine Bluff is now called Saracen Casino Resort.